NGC 7364

 NGC 7364 is a spiral galaxy in the constellation of Aquarius.
 Its velocity with respect to the cosmic microwave background is 4480±26 km/s, which corresponds to a Hubble distance of 66.07 ± 4.64 Mpc.
 Additionally, six non-redshift measurements give a farther mean distance of 70.600 ± 9.034 Mpc.
 It was discovered by German-British astronomer William Herschel on 1 October 1785.

-NGC 7364 is a is a radio galaxy, i.e. it has giant regions of radio emission extending well beyond its visible structure.
+NGC 7364 is a radio galaxy, i.e. it has giant regions of radio emission extending well beyond its visible structure.

 Supernovae

 Three supernovae have been observed in NGC 7364: